“I need to cleanup a heating oil tank release.”

 - Leaks that start before registering with PLIA.

 - Property restoration on your property or first party coverage.

 - Removal/repair/replacement of the tank/lines/furnace.
 This does not include reimbursement of new tank replacement costs for fiberglass tanks, see RCW 70A.330.100.

 - Heating oil lost in the release.

-If you suspect a release from your registered heating oil tank, you must contact PLIA at 1-800-822-3905 or (360) 407-0520 to file a claim.
-You have 30 calendar days from the date the tank is disconnected from the furnace to file a claim.
+If you suspect a release from your registered heating oil tank, you must contact PLIA to file a claim.
+Please log into the Online Community, navigate to your registration and click on the File a Claim link at the top of the registration record.
+You may also call 1-800-822-3905 or (360) 407-0520.
+You have 180 calendar days from the date the tank is decommissioned or abandoned.

-The Colony Insurance Company provides the Pollution Liability Insurance Policy (pdf) for coverage of the Heating Oil Pollution Liability Insurance Program.
+The Colony Insurance Company provides Policy (PDF) coverage of the Heating Oil Pollution Liability Insurance Program.

 The Heating Oil Pollution Liability Insurance Program is governed by the Revised Code of Washington – Chapter 70A.330 RCW Petroleum Storage Tank Systems Pollution Liability Protection Act and the Washington Administrative Code Chapter 374-70 WAC Heating Oil Pollution Liability Insurance Program and Chapter 374-45 WAC Reporting and Initial Investigations.